1978

 - Far Away Eyes II (MJ/KR) -finished vocals, different pedal steel solo

-- Far Away Eyes III (MJ/KR) -backing track, used for promo
+- Far Away Eyes III (MJ/KR) -backing track, used for promo video

-- Far Away Eyes IV (MJ/KR) -’Some Girls’-version
+- Far Away Eyes IV (MJ/KR) -Some Girls-version

 - Far Away Eyes V (MJ/KR) -single-edit